OPEnSLab-OSU/HyperRail/Code/README.md

 The HyperRail application has several dependencies:
 1. __NodeJS__
     * NPM and NodeJS can be downloaded [here](https://nodejs.org/).
-    * HyperRail server specific dependencies can be installed with `npm install` in the `./Code/server` directory.
+    * HyperRail server specific dependencies can be installed using `npm install` in the `./Code/server` directory.
 2. __InfluxDB__
     * InfluxDB can be downloaded [here](https://portal.influxdata.com/downloads/).
 3. __Arduino__
     * This project revolves around the usage of the [Adafruit Feather M0](https://www.adafruit.com/product/3010).
     * Arduino IDE can be downloaded [here](https://www.arduino.cc/en/Main/Software)
     * Once installed, the Arduino IDE must be configured for use with the Feather M0.
 Instructions can be found [here](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/setup) and [here](https://learn.adafruit.com/adafruit-feather-m0-wifi-atwinc1500/using-with-arduino-ide).
     * Additionally, you will need to install several libraries.
-Most of these can be found through the Arduino IDE library manager.
+Most of these can be found through the Arduino IDE library manager under the tools menu in the Arduino IDE itself.
         * For the main HyperRail bot:
             * [ArduinoJson](https://github.com/bblanchon/ArduinoJson)
             * [WiFi101](https://github.com/arduino-libraries/WiFi101)